ziwei0118/Google-Store-Revenue-Prediction/README.md

 | Test  | 401589  | 12  | 59  |

 ## Exploratory Data Analysis
-In this section, we will show our initial data cleanning and Exploratory Data Analysis.
+In this section, we will show our initial data cleaning and Exploratory Data Analysis.
 Please see the notebook for more details.

 [Exploratory Data Analysis](https://github.com/ziwei1992/Google-Store-Revenue-Prediction/blob/master/Eda.ipynb): EDA EDA EDA

 ## Preprocessing